Stephen Farish

 Stephen Edward Farish (born 12 August 1970) is an English international bowls player.

+Biography

+In 1992, Farish won the national singles title after defeating Hugh Duff in the final.
+He has further National Championship titles in 1997 and 2000.

 In 2002 he won a silver medal with Dean Morgan in the pairs at the 2002 Commonwealth Games in Manchester.

-In 2008 he won a bronze medal with Mark Bantock, Robert Newman and Graham Shadwell in the fours at the 2008 World Outdoor Bowls Championship in Christchurch.
+In 2008 he won a bronze medal with Mark Bantock, Robert Newman and Graham Shadwell in the fours at the 2008 World Outdoor Bowls Championship in Christchurch, New Zealand.

-He has won three National Championship titles in 1992, 1997 and 2000.